khandmo/resume_projects/DESIGN.md

 ## Grid

-Exports functions useful for the server program
+Exports functions useful for the server program.

 ### Functional decomposition